Alex's Stuff

 Horn Repair - an Exercise in Hubris and Basic Expected Value

 One of my majors in university was French horn performance.
 As one might expect, I had a French horn.
-My first one was stolen at the end of my freshman year, so I came to replace it with the Verus VII, courtesy of Houghton Horns.
+My first one was stolen at the end of my freshman year, so I replaced it with the Verus VII, courtesy of Houghton Horns.

-It's a nice, unlacquered double horn, which served me well for most of my collegiate horn-playing career.
+It's an unlacquered double horn, which served me well for most of my collegiate horn-playing career.
 Given the odd shape of French horns, most new ones have a "screw bell", which detaches and packs flatter than if it were full.

 After graduation, I got a job in New York, so as I was packing, I wanted to play my horn one more time before integrating it into the ever-growing pile of dubiously necessary personal effects I insisted upon bringing to my new city.
-While the playing was passable, I unscrewed the bell to pack it away, which was rather stuck on.
+While my performance was similarly dubious, I unscrewed the bell to pack it away, which was rather stuck on.
 It was only after "unscrewing" it about 90 degrees that I realized I had not unscrewed it at all, rather, I crumpled the brass behind it.

-Not being able to fit it back in its case, I bundled the thing in blankets, put it in a box, moved to a new city, and left it alone for nearly two years.
+Not being able to fit it back in its case, I bundled the thing in blankets, put it in a box, moved to a new city, leaving it untouched and unplayed for nearly two years.
 Meanwhile, I kept up my music chops with my other instruments, but after some time, the horn called to me yet again.

-I reached out to some places for quotes on repairs, and it seemed I wasn't going to get anything for less than $1,000.
+I reached out to some places for quotes on repairs, and it seemed it wouldn't be fixed for less than $1,000.
 Having not yet grown out of my allergy to spending money, I wondered what I could do for this on my own.
 Sure, the repair shops have specialized tools, education, and experience, but I have just as many hands as they do - why shouldn't I be able to do the same thing (hubris) ?
 So, I did the math.

 I wanted to find the expected value of sending it in for repair versus fixing it myself.
-Of course, sending it for repair would have an expected value of ~$1200, accounting for new parts, labor, and shipping.
+Of course, sending it for repair would have an expected value of ~$1200 (1200 cost * 100% likelihood of success), accounting for new parts, labor, and shipping.

-Calculating the EV of my repair is a bit more difficult.
-I figured I'd need about $200 in materials (blowtorch, silver solder, flux, rawhide mallet, and a particular curved steel bar I ordered from an instrument repair supplier.
-However, if this repair fails, I'll still have to send it in for repairs, which would still be $1200.
-So, the question becomes, "what is the likelihood of failure?"
-It's hard to say, but I think I estimated my chance of success to be around 70 percent.
+Calculating the EV of my repair was slightly more difficult, if only for the estimations necessary.
+I figured I'd need about $200 in materials (blowtorch, silver solder, flux, rawhide mallet, and a particular curved steel bar from an instrument repair supplier.
+However, if this repair fails, I still would've had to send it in for repairs, which would still be $1200.
+So, the question became, "what is the likelihood of failure?"
+I estimated my chance of success to be around 70 percent.
 This assumes a binary success/failure outcome, which you'll come to find is not accurate.
-Internally, I felt I could to 70% of the job with 100% likelihood, but my hubris can often be misled, so let's just say failure was 30% likely.
+Internally, I felt I could to 70% of the job with 100% likelihood, but my hubris can often be misled, so let's just say total failure was 30% likely.
 So, the EV of doing the repair myself is (1.0 * 200) + (0.3 * 1200) = $560, which is still considerably lower than sending it in to be repaired.
 Ultimately, I wanted to try fixing it myself, as I thought it would be fun, which with the satisfaction of having done it myself, made the prospect of fixing it myself seem plenty worth it.
+Note, however, that these calculations didn't consider the possibility that I make the instrument worse than when I started.
+Repairer beware...
 With unearned confidence in tow, I purchased my tools and got to work!

 The game plan was to remove the "bell tail", or the big long tube which was severely dented, use the large metal rod to push the dents out from inside and use the rawhide mallet for any further shaping, then solder it all back together.